keploy/docs/versioned_docs/version-2.0.0/concepts/what-is-a-keploy-ebpf.md

 ---
 id: what-is-keploy-ebpf
-title: What is Keploy eBPF
+title: What is Keploy eBPF?
 sidebar_label: Keploy eBPF
 description: Keploy eBPF is a language-agnostic library that captures and replays API calls and subsequent network interactions.
 tags: